Accommodations for 2023 In-School Digital AP Exams

 Limited Time, Multiple-Day Testing

 Digital exam options will be available to support students approved for limited time or multiple-day testing.
-Exam administration instructions will be provided to schools with students who are eligible to test with these accommodations.
+See below for additional information on multiple-day testing.

 Audio